-Since the Taliban retook control of Afghanistan in mid-August many ministries working with the country’s underground church have been trying to evacuate at-risk Christians.
-In many cases, however, ministries have lost contact with their networks and partners in country.
+Since the Taliban retook control of Afghanistan in mid-August, many ministries working with the country’s underground church have been trying to evacuate at-risk Christians.
+In many cases, however, ministries have lost contact with their networks and partners in the country.

 According to MMN, Afghanistan has very little in the way of an organized church.
 Many Christian communities are extremely secretive and remain underground due to widespread oppression and persecution.

 FMI reports that the Taliban is keeping a close eye on Christians, even sending them threatening letters warning them not to meet.

 “One man received a letter saying his house now belongs to the Taliban,” Nehemiah told MMN.
 “He’s a simple man who makes crafts, and his entire savings are in his house.
 The Taliban will take the property and the assets of Christians.”

 With the Taliban in power, other Christians fear they will also be targeted and severely persecuted.

 Afghanistan’s Christian community is almost exclusively comprised of converts from Islam.
 Some estimate the Christian population to be between 8,000 and 12,000, making it one of the country’s largest religious minority groups.